Potential-Luttuce/michaBella/README.md

  > Git Statu Side-Project
  - Create fun side project to guide self through saving, comminting, and pushing code
  > HomePage
- - 'cancel' button for homepopup
+ -
  - Really focus on github.io link

  > 2020 Page
- - Start adding content layout to #maine-paigeContainer >  #pageContent section of page
+ - Start adding content layout to #maine-paigeContainer >  #pageContent section of page Do this via js oncload() function for html like laert in home page..
  - - Image than short description of event / day.
  --- Brings you to custom sweet alert with mreo info / breakdown of the thing